cortex-js/compute-engine/src/README.md

 </div>

-Before they are used, symbols are normalized to the [Unicode Normalization Form C (NFC)](https://unicode.org/reports/tr15/).
+Before they are used, identifiers are normalized to the [Unicode Normalization Form C (NFC)](https://unicode.org/reports/tr15/).
 They must be stored internally and compared using the NFC.

 JSON escape sequences are applied before Unicode normalization.

-These four strings represent the same symbol:
+These four strings represent the same identifier:

 - `"Å"`
 - `"A\u030a"` `A‌` + **COMBINING RING ABOVE**